-PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, over $1m in exclusive freerolls every year and the most free poker content available on the Web.
+PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, exclusive site reviews and the most free poker content available on the Web.

-There are players huddled around tables, the cheers and cries of winners and losers, the ringing of bells and flashing of lights.
+There are players huddled around tables, cheers and cries of winners and losers, the ringing of bells and flashing of lights.

 The whole casino environment is an orgiastic feast of overstimulation.
 It's only natural to feel a little freaked out when entering this environment for the first time.

 Once you get to the poker room it's usually no better.
-There are the TVs plastered to the walls and these diminutive figures with piles of chips in front of them, managers and chip runners and security all milling about.
+There are the TVs plastered to the walls and diminutive figures with piles of chips in front of them, managers and chip runners and security all milling about.